smyrgeorge/lexis/docs/docling.md

-# Traducir
+# Docling

 This repository contains documents and utilities for converting PDFs to Markdown.
-Below is a short guide to install Docling and use it to convert a PDF (for example, the file under `workspace/estado-del-poder/estado-del-poder.pdf`) into Markdown.
+Below is a short guide to install Docling and use it to convert a PDF (for example, the file under `workspace/my-book.pdf`) into Markdown.

 ## Install Docling